hackerkid/LightOJ-Solutions/README.md

 `n = (c1 + 1) + (c2 + 1) + ... + (cn + 1)`

 Check the code carefully for the implementation

+###1029 - Civil and Evil Engineer
+This is a simple application of minimum spanning trees.
+Use a priority queue for reducing the time complexity.